-Ulcerative colitis is a long-term inflammatory bowel disease that can affect the texture, composition, and frequency of stools.
+Ulcerative colitis (UC) is a long-term inflammatory bowel disease (IBD) that can affect the texture, composition, and frequency of stools.
 Diarrhea and blood in stool are symptoms of UC, but constipation may also occur.

-In people with ulcerative colitis (UC), the large intestine, or colon, becomes inflamed and develops small, pus-producing ulcers.
+In people with UC, the large intestine, or colon, becomes inflamed and develops small, pus-producing ulcers.
 These ulcers can also develop in the rectum.

 The type of stool symptoms people experience will depend on the location of inflammation and ulceration within the colon.

 This article outlines the various stool symptoms of UC, along with the possible treatment options

 Doctors may use a Bristol Stool Chart to help a person recognize healthy bowel movements or identify possible problems.

 The stool changes that occur in UC are due to inflammation.
 Over time, inflammation can damage the lining of the large intestine.